zl-cheng/kthena/docs/kthena/docs/reference/crd/workload.serving.volcano.sh.md

-AutoscalingPolicyBehavior defines the scaling behaviors for up and down actions.
+AutoscalingPolicyBehavior defines the scaling behavior configuration for both scale up and scale down operations.